hai-zhu/solver_test/README.md

 ## Testing environment
 * Ubuntu 18.04
 * MATLAB R2019b
+* Python 3.8
+* Casadi 3.5.1

 A valid licence is required if you want to test the Forces Pro solver.

+[Acados](https://docs.acados.org/index.html) needs to be installed if you want test with it.

 ## MATLAB test
 * Open a MATLAB instance and navigate the code folder.